Local Parametric Estimation in High Frequency Data: Introduction

+We describe the five examples in what follows.
+To estimate integrated volatility under noisy observations, Xiu (2010) studied the quasi-maximum likelihood-estimator (QMLE) originally examined in A\"{i}t-Sahalia et al. (2005), showed the corresponding asymptotic theory when the variance of the noise is fixed and obtained a convergence rate $n^{1/4}$, which is optimal (see Gloter and Jacod (2001)).
+More recently, A\"{i}t-Sahalia and Xiu (2016) establish that it is robust to shrinking noise satisfying $O_p(1/n^{3/4})$ and Da and Xiu (2017) obtains central limit theorem with rate ranging from $n^{1/4}$ to $n^{1/2}$ depending on the magnitude of the noise.
+When assuming that it is $O_p(1/\sqrt{n})$, we show that the LPE of the QMLE is optimal (with rate $n^{1/2}$) and furthermore robust to time-varying noise variance.

+Another important problem, which goes back to Barndorff-Nielsen and Shephard (2002), is the estimation of higher powers of volatility.
+To do that, we define a LPE where the local estimates are powers of the QMLE of volatility.
+Under the assumption on small noise $O_p(1/\sqrt{n})$, we show that this estimator is optimal and robust to time-varying noise variance.
+This is an example where the global approach does not work as the QMLE is only consistent when estimating volatility.

+A more recent problem is the estimation of volatility when incorporating trading information.
+To do that, Li et al. (2016) assume that the noise is a parametric function of trading information with a remaining noise component of order $O_p(1/\sqrt{n})$.
+Their strategy consists in first estimating the parametric part of the noise, and then take the sum of square pre-estimated efficient returns.
+They also advocate for the use of the QMLE after price pre-estimation although they do not provide the associated limit theory.
+We show that the latter approach, when considering the LPE of QMLE, is optimal and provides a better asymptotic variance (AVAR) than the former technique.
+In addition, a modification of the local estimator as in Example 2 allows us to estimate higher powers of volatility.

+A concurrent ultra high frequency approach to model the observed price was given in Robert and Rosenbaum (2011, 2012), who introduced the semiparametric model with uncertainty zones where $\eta$ is the 1-dimensional friction parameter, observation times are endogenous and observed prices lie on a tick grid.
+As most likely correlated with the volatility, it is natural to consider $\eta_t$ as a time-varying parameter.
+We provide a formal model extension and establish the according limit theory of the LPE of the estimator considered in their work.
+In addition, our empirical illustration seems to indicate that $\eta_t$ is indeed time-varying.

+In the last example, we consider an application in time series and introduce a time-varying MA(1) model with null mean.
+The time series is observed in high frequency on $[0,T]$ and $\theta_t^*$ corresponds to the two-dimensional parameter of the MA(1) process.
+We show that the LPE of the MLE is optimal and document that it outperforms the global MLE and other concurrent approaches in finite sample.

 The remaining of this paper is organized as follows.
 The LPM is introduced in the following section.
-Estimation is discussed in Section 3.
-Conditions for the CLT are stated in Section 4.
-We discuss in Section 5 the practical applications on time series and carry numerical simulations on the MA(1) model.
-In Section 6, we provide a possible application of local MA(1) to estimate volatility.
-We give the main theoretical application, establish a CLT and look at an empirical sketch for a time-varying friction parameter extension of the model with uncertainty zones in Section 7.
-We conclude in Section 8.
-Theoretical topics, including in particular a list of models which are contained within the LPM class and proofs, are discussed in the Appendix.
+Conditions for the central limit theory are stated in Section 3.
+We give the examples in Section 4.
+We investigate the finite sample performance of the local QMLE of volatility and compares it to the global approach in Section 5.
+We conclude in Section 6.
+Consistency in a simple model, proofs, additional numerical simulations on MA(1) model and an empirical illustration on the model with uncertainty zones are gathered in Appendix.